 Sometimes women will experience the medication only numbing one side of their body.
-One mom said, “With my 2nd delivery, all of the epidural medication was going to the right side of my body and NONE to the left.”
+For example, one mom said, “With my 2nd delivery, all of the epidural medication was going to the right side of my body and NONE to the left.”
 This can happen.
-The medical staff will normally recommend you laying on the opposite side so that the epidural medication can try to disperse to the non-numbed part of your body.
+The medical staff will normally recommend you lie on the opposite side so that the epidural medication can try to disperse to the non-numbed part of your body.
 If that is not working, the anesthesiologist can come back and redo your epidural.

 20. “I wish that I had known that the epidural can wear off.”

-Epidural medication runs through a very small catheter that is inserted into your lower back and continuously drips that medication.
+Epidural medication runs through a tiny catheter inserted into your lower back and continuously drips that medication.
 However, the medication can stop and wear off if you have been in labor for too long and your pump is empty.
 Several moms in our group said this happened to them.
 One shared, “My epidural ran out during my long labor.
 My nurse wasn’t paying attention.”
-Another mom said, “My epidural wore off and I ended up feeling everything anyways.”
+Another mom said, “My epidural wore off, and I ended up feeling everything anyways.”

 21. “I wish I had known that not everyone can get one.”

 There are some instances when women can’t receive an epidural.
-You can’t have one if your blood work isn’t right (i.e., you have a low platelet count) or if you have an infection of the back, and some women aren’t able to get one if they have scoliosis or other back issues.
+For example, you can’t have one if your blood work isn’t right (i.e., you have a low platelet count) or have an infection of the back, and some women aren’t able to get one if they have scoliosis other back issues.